 Noah and Muriel S. Butkin

-When Muriel S. Butkin died in August 2008, she named the Cleveland Museum of Art as the primary beneficiary of her estate.
+When Muriel S. Butkin died in August 2008, she named the Cleveland Museum of Art as the primary beneficiary of their estate.
 The collection included paintings, drawings, sculpture, and decorative arts collected over a lifetime by the Butkins and reflects their devotion to French art and culture.
 Muriel was also a bibliophile and amassed an impressive library of literature and fine bindings.

 Leonard C. Hanna Jr.